swetha4444/COMPSCI589-Machine-Learning/README.md

 # COMPSCI-589-Machine-Learning
-This repo contains my code for developing several basic AI models from scratch and training them on data without external libraries.
+This repo contains my code for developing several basic AI models from scratch and training them on data without external libraries as a part of my ML course at UMass.

 ## Decision Tree
 The code includes: